Overview

 Currency Exposure

-To perform net currency exposure calculations and simulations in Xplain, you will need to define the currency exposure and its cashflows.
-This section of the guide will cover how you can do this.
+To perform net currency exposure calculations and simulations by reference to a hedge portfolio, you will need to define currency exposure profiles.

 For consistency, the examples throughout this guide will use the structure of the existing ‘LONDON_FICC’ company.